The Georgia Cup History

 James Piot (U.S. Amateur Champion) Laird Shepherd (British Amateur Champion)

-The Georgia Cup is a non-profit 503(c) organization.
+The Georgia Cup, Inc. is a non-profit 503(c) organization.
 All contributions are tax deductible.
-This year we celebrate the 25th anniversary of the Georgia Cup.
-The Georgia Cup will bring together golf enthusiasts and supporters of the game to benefit this year's selected charity, Folds of Honor.
+This year we celebrated the 25th anniversary of the Georgia Cup.
+The Georgia Cup brings together golf enthusiasts and supporters of the game to benefit Folds of Honor.
 Since 2007, Folds of Honor has carried forth its noble mission: to provide educational scholarships to spouses and children of America's fallen and disabled service-members.
 Their motto says it all, "Honor Their Sacrifice.
 Educate Their Legacy."